-Now also for him OSPi available: The “Analog Sensor Api”.
-And with that OSPi Version 1.6 with 2xADS1115 even with 8 analog inputs (software >= 2.3.1 (160))!
+Now also available for the OSPi: The “Analog Sensor API”.
+And with the OSPi version 1.6 with 2xADS1115, even with 8 analog inputs (Software >= 2.3.1 (160))!

-e.g. you can connect the SMT50 directly.
+For example, you can directly connect the SMT50.

 VCC = +5V